amannn/next-intl/README.md

 ## Tradeoffs

 - All relevant translations for the components need to be supplied to the provider – there's no concept of lazy loading translations.
 If your app has a significant number of messages, the page-based approach of Next.js allows you to only provide the minimum of necessary messages based on the route.
 If you split your components by features, it might make sense to split your translation files the same way.
-Ideally a build-time plugin would take care of creating message bundles based on the components used on a page (this would have to include potentially lazy loaded components as well though).
+  - Ideally a build-time plugin would take care of creating message bundles based on the components used on a page (this would have to include potentially lazy loaded components as well though).
+  - An alternative could be to gather the used namespaces at build time, splitting the messages by the namespaces into separate files and then using a Suspense-based loader to fetch translations as components are rendered.
 - There are smaller libraries for internationalisation, but they typically cover less features than Format.JS.
 However if your performance budget doesn't allow for the size of this library, you might be better off with an alternative.
 - If you're using `getInitialProps` in a custom `App` component you [opt-out of automatic static optimization](https://github.com/vercel/next.js/blob/master/errors/opt-out-auto-static-optimization.md#opt-out-of-automatic-static-optimization).
 However, pages that use `getStaticProps` are still statically optimized (even if `getStaticProps` is essentially a no-op – only the presence matters).